 We’re still deep into winter, but it’s never too early to start planning for summer!
 Warm weather will be here before you know it, making now a great time for teens to start thinking about a summer job.
 While many teens opt for jobs in retail and food service, here’s another option: Becoming a NYC lifeguard!

-How to Become a NYC Parks Lifeguard
+How To Become A NYC Parks Lifeguard

-According to NYC Parks, lifeguards are tested to meet the highest standards to ensure that they can keep New Yorkers safe.
 All potential lifeguards must pass the Lifeguard Qualifying Test, a series of vision and swim exams.
 To qualify, applicants must:

 - Have at least 20/30 vision in one eye and 20/40 in the other – without corrective lenses.
 Glasses and contact lenses may not be worn during the eye exam.